-The site lies outside of the defined settlement limits where new residential development is not normally permitted and the proposal to remove the occupancy condition is considered contrary to policies SP1 and SB1 of the Site Allocations and Development Management Plan and policies CP1, SP4 and DM2 of the Taunton Deane Core Strategy.
+It is considered that removing the condition restricting the site to use as holiday accommodation is contrary to policies SP1 and SB1 of the Site Allocations and Development Management Plan and policies CP1, SP4 and DM2 of the Taunton Deane Core Strategy. as the site falls outside of the defined settlement limits of Kingston St Mary.